-Zuri was awarded Best Jazz Bassist of 2016 in the City of Buffalo, will be featured in June at Rockwell Hall for the “30 Under 30 Changemakers Award,” and is up for the highly coveted Sparks Award in May as presented by the Arts Services Initiative of Western New York.
+Zuri was awarded Best Jazz Bassist of 2016 in the City of Buffalo, was honored with the Changemakers 30 Under 30 Award, and was runner-up for the highly coveted Sparks Award presented by the Arts Services Initiative of Western New York.

 "The complete package.
 That's what professional music directors, producers and contractors are looking for today in the music business.
 Zuri Appleby falls into this category.
 I've always said that women make the best bass players.
 Just like most women can out-dance men, they can also feel the deeper pocket in my opinion.
 Also Zuri doesn't just take the easy road and play a 4 string electric bass, she jumped right onto a 5 string and handles the bigger instrument with ease.
 This is really what the arrangements and material of the 21st century call for today.
 Being able to rock contemporary tracks down into the sub-bass range of which new sound systems today can handle.
 Oh and did I say she could sing?
 Being blessed as a mixed race universal child her beautiful contralto range blends all the soulful trimmings both as lead or background vocalist.
 Her songwriting is compelling and hip for today's market and combined with the looks of a pop star, I would say that Zuri Appleby IS the complete package."Kenny Lee Lewis [Bassist for The Steve Miller Band]